grybk1/sqlalchemy-challenge/README.md

 * `/api/v1.0/precipitation`

-  * Convert the query results to a Dictionary using `date` as the key and `prcp` as the value.
+DONE  * Convert the query results to a Dictionary using `date` as the key and `prcp` as the value.

   * Return the JSON representation of your dictionary.

-* `/api/v1.0/stations`
+DONE * `/api/v1.0/stations`

   * Return a JSON list of stations from the dataset.

 * `/api/v1.0/tobs`
-  * query for the dates and temperature observations from a year from the last data point.
+DONE  * query for the dates and temperature observations from a year from the last data point.
   * Return a JSON list of Temperature Observations (tobs) for the previous year.

 * `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`